 Blog

-How to Post a Carousel on LinkedIn in 2026 (Step-by-Step)
+How to Post (and Upload) a Carousel on LinkedIn in 2026 — Step-by-Step

 LinkedIn carousels (also called "document posts") are consistently among the highest-reach content formats on the platform.
 They keep viewers engaged, get saved and reshared, and signal to the algorithm that your content is worth distributing.